 My intention in art has always rested upon my engagement with the human figure, it’s psychological and emotional resonance and embodiment of enduring values and formal ideas.
 At times I work directly from the model in the studio in a strictly perceptual mode.
 In other instances, I develop more elaborate figure compositions from imagination, yet rooted in observation of real life experience, relating figure to environment.
-Relationship between artist and subject develops as my intuition combines with observation of motifs in nature.
-It is this relationship that keeps me engaged and my perceptions fresh and open to change.
-Each drawing or painting experience offers a new exploration of formal possibilities and pictorial composition.
+A relationship between artist and subject develops as my intuition combines with observation and it is this relationship that keeps me engaged and my perceptions fresh and open to change.
+Each drawing or painting experience offers a new exploration of formal possibilities.
 Capturing the particular character of the subject is most important to me by developing the interplay of light on form and identifying key color and value relationships.

-While studying art abroad in France and Italy with mentors Jack Beal, Sondra Freckelton and Sigmund Abeles via the La Napoule Art Foundation Scholarships, Janet traveled throughout western Europe visiting over two dozen of the continent’s most renowned art museums.
-These studies were pivotal in synthesizing her ideas in depicting the human form.
+While studying art abroad in France and Italy with Jack Beal, Sondra Freckelton, and Sigmund Abeles via the La Napoule Art Foundation Scholarships, Janet traveled throughout western Europe visiting over two dozen of the continent’s most renowned art museums.
+These studies were pivotal in further synthesizing her ideas in depicting the human form.
 Upon returning to New York City, she was invited to join the faculty of the National Academy School of Fine Art where she taught drawing and painting for almost a decade.
-In 2005, Janet joined the art department of the State University of New York, SUNY Oneonta as adjunct faculty where she currently teaches figure drawing.
-She maintains an art studio and resides with her husband and two daughters in Delhi, New York.
+In 2005, Janet joined the art department of the State University of New York, Oneonta, where she currently teaches figure drawing.
+She resides and maintains an art studio in Delhi, New York.

-Janet’s figure paintings and drawings have been exhibited widely throughout the country including the First Street Gallery, LaGuardia Gallery and the National Academy Museum in New York City, The Butler Institute of American Art in Ohio, and the New England Fine Art Institute and Copley Society in Boston, Massachusetts.
-She has received numerous grants and awards including those from the Posey, Stacey, and Revson Foundations, National Academy of Design, Academic Artists Association, Pastel Society of America and Society of Illustrators.
-She is a member of the Pastel Society of America, Academic Artists Association, and the National Association of Women Artists.
+Janet’s figure paintings and drawings have been exhibited widely throughout the United States including the First Street Gallery, LaGuardia Gallery and the National Academy Museum in New York City, The Butler Institute of American Art in Ohio, and the New England Fine Art Institute and Copley Society in Boston, Massachusetts.
+She has received numerous grants and awards including those from the Posey, Stacey, and Revson Foundations, National Academy of Design, Academic Artists Association, Pastel Society of America (Master Pastellist), and Society of Illustrators.
+She is a member of the Pastel Society of America and Academic Artists Association.